smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 #### Server Connection Factory

-The Server Connection Factory has the method CreateConnection() which, provided with a device UID and application handle, creates a connection to the application, and then should call ConnectionCreated() on the TransportAdapter.
+The Server Connection Factory has the method CreateConnection() which, provided with a device UID and application handle, creates a connection to the application, and then should call ConnectionCreated() on the Transport Adapter.

 ```
 // tcp_connection_factory.cc